 Are you keen to try iNaturalistNZ now?
 How about putting a reminder on your digital calendar so that when you go home today, you download the app, then go outside with whoever else is at home, choose one living thing to photograph (please, NOT your pet!) and record and save your first observation.
 Later, use your laptop to log in and see if anyone has identified the item in your observation.
 And have a click around — there is a huge amount more “under the hood”.
 That will also get you ready for what I have to say in my next post on this subject.

 In part 2 of this blog series I will unpack the pedagogical reasons for using iNaturalistNZ with teaching and learning programmes in New Zealand schools.
-I will look in more depth at the links between iNaturalistNZ and 21st Century learning trends, how iNaturalistNZ integrates with Learning Areas, especially Science, and write more about what you can expect with iNaturalistNZ on the LEARNZ Wetland Biodiversity virtual field trip.
+I will look in more depth at the links between iNaturalistNZ and 21st Century learning trends, how iNaturalistNZ integrates with Learning Areas, especially Science, and write more about what you can expect with iNaturalistNZ on the LEARNZ Backyard biodiversity: take a closer look at your place online field trip.

 Latest posts by Barrie Matthews (see all)